 - Can I send official transcripts with my application or does the college I attended have to send them?

-We require that all first time applicants submit all official transcripts with your program application.
+We require that first time applicants submit all official transcripts with your program application.
+PCC keeps all application materials on file for one year.
 If you applied the previous year, you do not need to submit new transcripts.
 Re-applicants who have new/updated coursework for consideration (from institutions other than PCC) need to submit new, official transcripts with their application.
 Remember, official transcripts must be in a sealed envelope from the institution, do not open the envelope.

 - Can I use my placement test scores to substitute for taking a course?